arthur0804/562proj/README.md

 |Wan Zhang|730341932|wanz63 AT live DOT unc DOT edu|

 ## Dataset
 As we have an agreement with Novelist for data privacy, we do not upload the dataset to a public reporsitory.
 For anyone who is interested in the project or the data, please reach out to the staff at Novelist.
+Their contact info could be found at their website: https://www.ebscohost.com/novelist/novelist-contact-us

 ## Models
 Unigram model with TF-IDF weighting + Logistic Regression

 ## Acknowledgement
-We appreciate Novelist for providing the data and Dr. Yue Wang from the School of Information and Library Science for surpervising the whole project.
+We appreciate Novelist for providing the data and Dr. Yue Wang from the School of Information and Library Science for surpervising and giving suggestions.